brsr/antitile/docs/conway.rst

 even-degree vertices, and should be visualized as having chambers on the left and right rather than top and bottom.
 Some of these operators can be described by using one Conway operator for the top half and one for the bottom, or one for the left half and one for the right.
+Like Conway operators, the chamber structure of `xd` is that of `x` rotated a quarter turn; but now, the direction of rotation matters, and depends on how the alternating vertices (or faces) of the underlying polyhedron are specified.

 These operators depend on the ability to partition vertices into two disjoint sets, none of which are adjacent to a vertex in the same set; i.e. it applies to bipartite graphs.
 By basic graph theory, planar bipartite graphs have faces of even degree.
-However, this does not mean that the two sets of vertexes have the same size, let alone that the sets of vertices of a certain degree will have a nice partition.
+However, this does not mean that the two sets of vertexes have the same size, let alone that the sets of vertices of a given degree will have a convenient partition.
 The cube and many other small even-faced polyhedra do partition into two equal sets of vertices, so beware that examining simple, highly-symmetric polyhedra can be misleading.